mcci-catena/mcci-catena-provision/README.md

 * `-baud` - sets the desired baud rate.
 The default is 115200.
 * `-info` - outputs information about the Catena to STDOUT.
 * `-v` - selects verbose mode.
 * `-V` - name=value defines a variable named name, which can subsequently be used in ttnctl application configuration.
 This option is cumulative.
 You may use it many times to define different variables.
-For example, `-V APPEUI=000A000100000047 APPKEY=0123456789ABCDEF0123456789ABCDEF BASENAME=mycatena4470- MODEL=LORA/GenericA.1revB_IN865_Rx2-SF12 APPID=mcci_chennai_mqtt_server`
+For example, `-V APPEUI=000A000100000047 -V APPKEY=0123456789ABCDEF0123456789ABCDEF -V BASENAME=mycatena4470- MODEL=LORA/GenericA.1revB_IN865_Rx2-SF12 -V APPID=mcci_chennai_mqtt_server`
 * `-echo` - causes script lines.
 * `-nowrite` - disable writing commands from script file to the Catena.
 * `-permissive` - helps to set SYSEUI, if it isn't set